Memphis sanitation strike: Early course of the strike

 On Monday February 12, 1968, 930 of 1100 sanitation workers did not show up for work, including 214 of 230 sewer drainage workers.
 Elmore Nickelberry, who was one of the strikers during this time speaks of Mayor Loeb and how it was impossible to negotiate with him, due to him being a "stubborn man".
 Ben Jones, another striker with 43 years on the job, spoke of the conditions that all sanitation workers had to deal with, including how heavy all the garbage bins were and how they would leak all over them.
 They would end up at the end of the day smelling real bad when they would return to department headquarters and would go home to families who did not want to be around them.
 As they would march down Main St., looters would ransack stores and tear gas was thrown at them, stated Rev. Leslie Moore.
 Moore also speaks of the song they would sing titled, "Ain't Gonna Let Nobody Turn Me Around", as they would march.
 Some of those who did show up walked off when they found out about the apparent strike.
 Mayor Loeb, infuriated, refused to meet with the strikers.
 The workers marched from their union hall to a meeting at the City Council chamber; there, they were met with 40–50 police officers.
 Loeb led the workers to a nearby auditorium, where he asked them to return to work.
-At one point, Loeb grabbed the microphone from an AFSCME organizer Bill Lucy and shouted for the strikers to "go back to work!", the crowd responded with laughter and boos.
+At one point, Loeb grabbed the microphone from AFSCME organizer Bill Lucy and shouted for the strikers to "go back to work!".
+The crowd responded with laughter and boos.
 Loeb then observed and spoke, "I have sat here and taken quite a bit of abuse and I do not appreciate it, and I have not given any abuse back, your jobs are important and I promise you the garbage is going to be picked up, bet on it."
 Thereupon the mayor stormed out of the room.